Stephen Blais: Ottawa City Council

 In 2010, Blais was elected the city councillor for Cumberland Ward, defeating the two-term incumbent, Rob Jellett.
 In his first term, he secured an environmental assessment for the proposed widening Highway 174 and pushed to extend light rail transit to Orléans.

 In 2011, Blais successfully spearheaded a campaign to ban smoking on outdoor patios in Ottawa.

 In 2013, Blais proposed that Ontario should re-upload Highway 174 and if not, allow the City of Ottawa to introduce a toll on out-of-town users to help pay for the much needed widening of the highway with the addition of a dedicated bus lane to Rockland.
 Ottawa City Council received a direction to pursue the uploading of Highway 174 and if not, to designate it as a toll highway under Subsection 40(2) of the Municipal Act, 2001 if Council so chooses in the future.
 The idea was well received by residents of Orléans.

 In his first term of office, Blais announced a plan to partner with the local homebuilding industry to complete an $8 million expansion of Millennium Park.

 In 2014, Blais was named Chair of the City of Ottawa Transit Commission.
 The Transit Commission is the body charged with oversight of the City's public transit provider OC Transpo.

 Blais was re-elected in the 2014 and 2018 municipal elections.

 Provincial politics

 In October 2019, Blais announced that he would be seeking the Liberal nomination for the provincial riding of Orléans, which had been left vacant when Marie-France Lalonde stepped down to run for the federal Liberal Party.
 He won the nomination on November 9.
 Blais won the February 27 by-election with 55 per cent of the vote, defeating his nearest rival, Progressive Conservative candidate Natalie Montgomery, by more than 8,000 votes.
 This is the largest majority in Orléans in more than 30 years.

-Blais has served as the Ontario Liberal critic for several areas: